-Use the switchport interface configuration command with no keywords on the switch stack or on a standalone switch to put an interface that is in Layer 3 mode into Layer 2 mode for Layer 2 configuration.
+Use the switchport interface configuration command with no keywords to put an interface that is in Layer 3 mode into Layer 2 mode for Layer 2 configuration.
 Use the no form of this command to put an interface in Layer 3 mode.